CatalogueOfLife/data/README.md

-# colplus-repo
+# Datasource repository for CoL+
-Static repository for CoL+ datasets
+Repository for CoL+ datasets in DwC archive format.
+Initially contains exports from all GSDs in the current Annual Checklist 2017.